LafargeHolcim-controlled Ambuja Cement is looking to acquire capacities in ready-mix concrete (RMC) and aggregates businesses to fuel growth.

 “The company continues to look at all growth options in cement and other building materials segments like ready-mix concrete (RMC) and aggregates,” a company official told Business Standard last month.

 The official added, “Inorganic growth in cement business depends on value-accretive options.”
 Ambuja Cements was one of the companies which had bid for Binani Cement last year, but lost out to UltraTech over a higher valuation.

 Analysts see the move as an attempt to move towards being a building materials company and not a pure cement maker.

 However, the company may find it difficult to spot acquisition opportunities as RMC is a highly unorganised sector.
-“However, RMC’s capacity in India is largely unorganised.
-So, it will be difficult for a Holcim entity to make acquisitions in such a market.
-In addition, the company has so far disappointed in term of growth capital as the Rajashtan greenfield expansion is yet to be complete,” Bhasin added.
+“However, RMC capacity in India, beyond top 6-7 players is largely unorganised, so it will be difficult for a Holcim entity to make acquisitions in such a market.
+In addition, the company has so far been behind in term of deploying growth capital as the Rajashtan greenfield expansion is yet to commence,” Bhasin added.

-Ambuja Cements has a consolidated cement capacity of 63 million tones per annum (MTPA), which includes capacity of its arm ACC.
-Ambuja Cements has 50.05 per cent stake in ACC.
+Ambuja Cements has a consolidated cement capacity of 63 million tonnes per annum (MTPA), which includes capacity of its subsidiary ACC.
+The company has a 50.05 per cent stake in ACC.
 People in the know said Ambuja Cements is open to looking at acquisitions through ACC, depending on the geographic advantage of the asset.

-Both the firms have also entered into a master supply agreement to unlock synergies in the areas of sales, marketing and logistics.
-“The master supply agreement is under implementation and savings from the same would be visible from CY 2019,” said the official quoted earlier.
-The agreement looks to unlock synergies in sales, marketing and logistics.
+Both the companies have also entered into a master supply agreement to unlock synergies in the areas of sales, marketing and logistics.